MultIOD: Rehearsal-free Multihead Incremental Object Detector: Proposed Method

 In a rehearsal-free protocol, updating our model using only new data will result in a significant bias towards these specific classes in the weights of the backbone, feature pyramids, and detection heads.
 This bias leads to catastrophic forgetting, even when a multihead architecture is employed.
 To mitigate this, we propose a strategy that consists in freezing the backbone, feature pyramids of previously learned classes, and their corresponding detection heads once they are learned.
 This strategy efficiently minimizes the distribution shift of model parameters, facilitating effective transfer between the classes learned during the initial state and those learned incrementally.
 Transfer learning was proven to be effective on rehearsal-free continual learning for both classification \cite{belouadah2018_deesil} and detection \cite{hayes2020_rodeo}.
 It is noteworthy to mention that freezing a large part of the neural network leads to faster training since we have fewer parameters to optimize.

 Figure \ref{fig:overview} provides an overview of our method.
 It depicts two states: one initial, and one incremental.
 In the initial state, since we have only one group of classes, we use one feature pyramid shared between these classes, and one detection head per class.
-We perform a training from scratch with all data from these classes.
+We perform a classical training with all data from these classes.
 In the incremental state, we freeze the backbone, the feature pyramid of past classes and their detection heads.
-We add a randomly initialized feature pyramid and detection heads to learn the new classes.
+Then, we add a new feature pyramid and detection heads to learn the new classes.

 \paragraph*{Training Objective}

 Since we use one separate size map and offset map for each class, we modify their respective losses, as in Equations \ref{eq:size_multihead} and \ref{eq:offset_multihead}.